WEB Collection

 Note:

-SearchBlox version 10.0.1 includes ML fields (ml_topic, ml_sentimentLabel, ml_entity_org, ml_entity_product, ml_entity_person, ml_entity_loc, ml_entity_gpe) as default mappings for all type of collections.
+SearchBlox version 10.0.1 and above includes ML fields (ml_topic, ml_sentimentLabel, ml_entity_org, ml_entity_product, ml_entity_person, ml_entity_loc, ml_entity_gpe) as default mappings for all type of collections.

 ❗️